 Cyber readiness creates a culture of collaboration and communication, removing the responsibility of “Cybersecurity” from just the IT department or a single individual within an organization.

-It is a collective effort that requires input and participation from all employees and stakeholders.
+Cyber readiness transforms cybersecurity from an IT department concern to a collective effort that requires input and participation from all employees and stakeholders.
 When everyone understands the importance of cybersecurity, they are more likely to work together to identify potential threats and develop effective mitigation strategies.
+Collaboration and communication become the norm, empowering organizations to tackle threat identification and mitigation as a united front.

-Aaron Weiss, the Chief Information Officer for the Department of the Navy said at the 2022 Cloudera government forum,
+Aaron Weiss, the Chief Information Officer for the Department of the Navy, emphasized the importance of a dynamic readiness model at the 2022 Cloudera government forum,

 “We believe that rather than compliance, a better model for cybersecurity is something that’s close to the military.
 It is a model rooted in readiness,” he said.
 “Readiness is something that is a dynamic model.
 As a commanding officer, you would exist every day on some continuum of readiness.
 It’s measured very holistically … It’s not a one-and-done.
 A CO does not say, ‘I have now achieved readiness, done, and I’m good for three years.’
 That concept of one-and-done has to go away.”